grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 ### Email address

-TODO: WTF double check all of this

-Grafana determines a user's email address by querying the OAuth provider until it finds an e-mail address:
+Grafana determines a user's email address by following the steps below until it finds and e-mail address:

-1. Check for the presence of an e-mail address via the `email` field encoded in the OAuth `id_token` parameter.
+1. Check for the presence of an e-mail address via the `email` field encoded in the OAuth ID token.
 1. Check for the presence of an e-mail address using the [JMESPath](http://jmespath.org/examples.html) specified via the `email_attribute_path` configuration option.
 The JSON used for the path lookup is the HTTP response obtained from querying the UserInfo endpoint specified via the `api_url` configuration option.
-1. Check for the presence of an e-mail address in the `attributes` map encoded in the OAuth `id_token` parameter.
+1. Check for the presence of an e-mail address in the `attributes` map encoded in the OAuth ID token.
 By default Grafana will perform a lookup into the attributes map using the `email:primary` key, however, this is configurable and can be adjusted by using the `email_attribute_name` configuration option.
 1. Query the `/emails` endpoint of the OAuth provider's API (configured with `api_url`), then check for the presence of an email address marked as a primary address.
 1. If no email address is found in steps (1-4), then the email address of the user is set to an empty string.

+### Login

+Grafana determines a user's login by using the [JMESPath](http://jmespath.org/examples.html) specified via the `login_attribute_path` configuration option.
+The order of operations is as follows:

+1. Evaluate the `login_attribute_path` JMESPath expression against the OAuth ID token.
+1. Evaluate the `login_attribute_path` JMESPath expression against the JSON data obtained from UserInfo endpoint, which is specified via the `api_url` configuration option.

+### Display name

+You can set a user's display name with [JMESPath](http://jmespath.org/examples.html) using the `name_attribute_path` configuration option.
+It operates the same way as the `login_attribute_path` option.

+### Groups

+Group mappings are made using [JMESPath](http://jmespath.org/examples.html) from the `groups_attribute_path` configuration option.
+Grafana determines a user's groups by following the steps below until it finds the groups:

+1. Evaluate the `groups_attribute_path` JMESPath expression against the OAuth ID token.
+1. Evaluate the `groups_attribute_path` JMESPath expression against the JSON data obtained from UserInfo endpoint, which is specified via the `api_url` configuration option.

+The result of the JMESPath expression should be a string array of groups.

+You can limit access to Grafana to only members of a given group or list of groups by setting the `allowed_groups` option.

+### Teams

+OAuth provider teams are extracted using [JMESPath](http://jmespath.org/examples.html) expression from the `team_ids_attribute_path` configuration option.
+The expression is evaluated against the JSON data obtained from Teams endpoint, which is specified via the `teams_url` configuration option.
+The result should be a string array of OAuth provider team IDs.

+If `team_ids` configuration option is set, only users who are members of at least one of the specified teams will be able to authenticate to Grafana using your OAuth provider.

 ### SSL/TLS configuration